mpiraux/draft-piraux-tcpls/draft-piraux-tcpls.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 {: #fig-intro-tcpls title="TCPLS in the TCP/IP protocol stack"}

-In this document, we will use the term TLS/TCP to refer to the TLS 1.3
+In this document, we use the term TLS/TCP to refer to the TLS 1.3
-protocol running over a TCP connection.
+protocol running over one TCP connection.
 We reserve the word TCPLS for
-the protocol that is proposed in this document.
+the protocol proposed in this document.

 This document is organised as follows.
+First, {{services}} summarizes the
+different types of services that modern transport expose to application.
-First, {{overview}} gives an overview
+{{overview}} gives an overview of TCPLS and how it supports these
-of TCPLS.
-Then, {{services}} describes the modern transport services provided by
-TCPLS.
-Finally, {{format}} describes the format of TCPLS and its TLS Extensions
+services.
+Finally, {{format}} describes the TCPLS in more details
-introduced in this document.
+and the TLS Extensions introduced in this document.

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}

+# Modern Transport Services {#services}

+Application requirements and the devices they run on evolve over time.
+In
+the early days, most applications involved single-file transfer and ran on
+single-homed computers with a fixed-line network.
+Today, web-based applications
+require to exchange multiple objects, with different priorities, on
+devices that can move from one access network to another and that often
+have multiple access networks available.

+With TCP and TLS/TCP, applications use a single connection that supports
+a single bytestream in each direction.
+Some TCP applications such as HTTP/2 {{RFC7540}} use multiple
+streams, but these are mapped to a single TCP connections and they leads
+to head of line blocking when packet losses occur.
+SCTP {{RFC4960}} natively
+supports multiple streams and QUIC adopted a similar approach to prevent
+head of line blocking.

+Modern transport services also changed the utilization of the underlying network.
+With TCP, when a host creates a connection, this connection is bound to the
+IP addresses used by the client and the server during the handshake.
+If the client
+and receives a different IP address, it must reestablish all TCP connections.
+If the client and the server are dual-stack, they cannot easily switch from
+one address family to another.
+Happy Eyeballs {{RFC8305}} provides a partial
+answer to this problem for web applications with heuristics that clients can
+use to probe TCP connections with different address families.
+Multipath TCP
+{{RFC8684}} provides full multipath support.
+With Multipath TCP, the client and the
+server can learn the other addresses of the remote host and combine several
+TCP connections within a single Multipath TCP connection that is exposed to
+the application.
+This supports various use cases {{RFC8041}}.
+QUIC {{RFC9000}}
+enables applications to migrate from one network path to another, but not
+to simultaneously use different paths.

 # TCPLS Overview {#overview}